 Financial lessons are an important part of a child’s education.
-From simple budgets to savings goals, there are easy ways to make them smart about finances!
+From simple budgets to savings goals, these tips will help your whole family be smarter about finances!

 Credit cards are an important rite of passage when it comes to being a financial adult.
 However, if they’re not used properly they can be the biggest money mistake of all.
-While you won’t want your kids to abstain from credit altogether, teach them about the downsides of credit.
-It’s best if they’re not buying anything they can’t afford.
+While you won’t want your kids to abstain from credit completely, teach them about the downsides of credit.
+It’s best if you don’t use them to buy anything you can’t afford.
 And it’s also important that they know how late payments and interest charges can work against them.
 If they know how to use it, having a credit card doesn’t have to be a poor decision.

 It’s one thing to talk to your kids about the rules of money.
 But, one of the best ways to get them to understand is to put their learning into action!
 You can even share your own money tips online through FamilyApp.